Meet the Curriculum Leads

 Ko Sonja tōku ingoa.

 My professional journey started overseas where I taught English as a foreign language for 10 years.
-The road took me to New Zealand where in the last 20 years I’ve had the privilege of learning with my many secondary English language learners about language acquisition, communication and literacy within multi-layered narratives.
-Teaching and leading English as a second language has inspired me to explore cross-curricular approaches as a way of building on learner strengths, support student wellbeing in the complex fabric of learning, and capture the bi/multi-lingual and cultural capital of our ākonga.
+This road brought me to New Zealand where in the last 20 years I’ve had the privilege of learning with my many secondary English language learners about language acquisition, communication and literacy within multi-layered narratives.

-I am looking forward to continuing the relationships I’ve developed with the sector in my previous role as a Senior Education Adviser at the MOE, supporting the educational aspirations of our society, whānau,and kura for their rangatahi.
-I am grateful for the opportunity to be part of the Curriculum Lead team and occupy a constructive role in enabling equitable and responsive education in our communities.
+I am looking forward to continuing the relationships I’ve developed with the sector in my previous role as a Senior Education Advisor at the Ministry, supporting the educational aspirations of our society, whānau, and kura for their rangatahi.
+I am grateful for the opportunity to be part of the curriculum lead team and occupy a constructive role in enabling equitable and responsive education in our communities.

 Te Kaihou Ngarotata